 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Sacramento varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Sacramento is February, with an average of 8.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 31% on February 20.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Sacramento experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 7.9 months, from September 28 to May 26, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 16, with an average total accumulation of 4.2 inches.
+The month with the most rain in Sacramento is February, with an average rainfall of 4.2 inches.

 The rainless period of the year lasts for 4.1 months, from May 26 to September 28.
-The least rain falls around July 30, with an average total accumulation of 0.0 inches.
+The month with the least rain in Sacramento is August, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.